ChloeRickards/ChloeRickards.github.io/_pages/notebooks_Snails.md

 author_profile: true
 ---

+## Summary

+As genetic engineering becomes easier and cheaper, its potential for improving global health continues to grow.
+This theoretical model examines the potential application of a CRISPR-Cas9 gene drive to a population of *Biomphalaria glabrata* snails, the intermediate host for the neglected tropical disease schistosomiasis.
+This system is of special interest because these snails reproduce both sexually and asexually.
+This model shows the outcome of a gene drive in a scenario where asexual reproduction has to be considered.

+**Tools used in this demo**: Python, pandas, NumPy, matplotlib, population genetics, Markov process

 ## About Schistosomiasis

 Schistosomiasis (SHI-stow-so-MY-ah-sis) is a parasitic worm disease that affects over 200 million people a year.
 Schistosomiasis is most common in areas in sub-Saharan Africa without access to clean water or sanitation.
 Schistosomiasis is characterized by high morbidity and relatively low mortality , meaning that people with schistosomiasis becomne chronically ill but don't usually die.
 Schistosomiasis is considered a Neglected Tropical Disease and a disease of poverty.